dazinator/DotNet.Cabinet/README.md

 ```

-Next, create a cabinet.
-This represents the virtual file system.
-It uses the storage provider we just created for its own writeable storage area.
+Next, create the cabinet.
+This represents the virtual directory itself.

 ```

 var cabinet = new Cabinet(cabinetStorage);

 ```

 Now, you can create / update and delete files from the cabinet.